vakhidbetrakhmadov/Algorithm-design-and-analysis/README.md

+This repo contains my implementaions of some of the most famuous algorithms.

 --- TOHtime: ---

  Consider the problem of finding required time to finish Tower of Hanoi problem with optimal number of moves recursively.
 The time takes to move a disk is calculated as the weight of a disk (n) multiplied by the distance between the source and destination pegs (can be 1 or 2).
 For example, to move disk 2 from peg 1 to peg 3 takes 2*2=4 seconds.
 Design and implement a Python 3 function that simulates the gameplay by printing each move to console, and at last, prints the total elapsed time for moving each disk separately.

 Example output: